 If the customer disputes the payment, you’ll need to make sure that you have proof that the service or goods were provided.

-So you’re going through some previous paperwork and realised that you never collected payment on an old invoice - what now?
+So you’re going through some previous paperwork and realise that you never collected payment on an old invoice - what now?

 Well, since you issued the invoice but forgot to follow up, it’s technically a fault on your end.
 However, since it’s genuine debt that you’re owed, you can still chase the payment up to 6 years after the fact.

-Again, it would be polite to explain to the customer what has happened and that you are sorry for the delay.
+Again, it would be polite to explain to the customer what has happened and that you're sorry for the delay.
 You are, however, entitled to payment even if the invoice is long overdue.

 In the UK, you have a statutory right to apply late fees to invoices that have not been paid on time.
-However, if the fault is on your end by not following up, then you may want to consider if it’s worth it to potentially lose the customer and receive a negative review.
+However, you may want to consider if it’s worth it to potentially lose the customer and receive a negative review.